Myorignl/Final_Project-/README.md

 2. Dorthy

 Dorthy developed the Google Slides Storyboard outlining the overall project, which includes the selected topic, the reason the topic was selected, the description of the source of data, the questions that the team hopes to answer with the data, a description of the data exploration phase of the project, and the description of the analysis phase of the project.
 Dorthy then asked Bethany and Steve to update the 'Data Analysis' portion of the google slides with the current results found within the machine learning model results and the process of how the testing and training sets were created within the code, as well as updating the Confusion matrix table found on the dashboard template slide.
+Dorthy created the Maps in Tableau illustrating the variation of APOT times per hospital by times with the primary impressions listed for each hospial in view.

 3. Matt

+Matt created queries to generate data specific tables to run through the machine learning models.
+Some of the queries included generating random samples of 10,000 and 50,000 rows.
+There were also queries used to round out the values of time and numbers equivalent to each month of the calendar year by using extract and to_char functions.
+Another set of queries generated was grouping the data by specific seasons of the year by chunks of 3 months.

 4. Steven